-Consider investing in the Awair Glow if you want an indoor air quality monitor that’s minimalist as possible.
-It simply plugs into a wall outlet—but has a built-in outlet to let you keep using electrically powered products.
+Consider investing in the Awair Glow C if you want an indoor air quality monitor that’s minimalist as possible.
+It simply plugs into a wall outlet—but has a built-in smart plug to let you keep using electrically powered products.

 The tiny air quality monitor also has an LED light on the top.
 If it’s green, the conditions are optimal.
 You can also log into the complementing app and learn more about what the color of the light indicates.

 The app’s graph-like details show temperature and humidity, plus carbon dioxide (CO2) levels and the presence of chemicals.

 The Awair Glow can also turn on your non-smart devices—such as a fan or air purifier—as soon as air quality worsens, or at periodic times throughout the day as you specify.

 Looking for a more feature-rich air monitor?
 The Awair Element sits on a tabletop and provides a visual digital readout on its face for key metrics.
 It can monitor temperature, humidity, CO2, VOCs, and PM2.5 levels in the home.

 This square-shaped air monitor gets the necessary information without disrupting your interior décor.
 It detects levels of volatile organic compounds, which can be harmful in high concentrations.

 You can also set “scenes” that trigger air quality-related actions at certain times of the day.
 For example, you might want to have your humidifier turn on if the humidity level drops too low while you sleep.